YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 So my answer to the original question is calm but firm.
 Stress after a hair transplant does not usually destroy transplanted grafts by itself.
 The bigger risk is what stress makes the patient do, how it affects sleep and habits, and whether it pushes the patient to judge the result too early.

 Protect the scalp in the first 10 to 14 days.
 Respect the recovery timeline.
-Do not let anxiety become your surgeon.
+Do not let anxiety make surgical decisions for you.

-A well planned transplant deserves careful aftercare and patient follow up.
-A weakly planned transplant deserves honest review, not endless reassurance.
+A well-planned transplant deserves careful aftercare and patient follow-up.
+A poorly planned transplant deserves balanced review, not endless reassurance.
 In both situations, panic is not the tool that helps you see clearly.